kisalchandula/kisalchandula/README.md

 - 👋 Hi, I’m @kisalchandula
 - 👀 I’m interested in ...
 GIS and Remote Sensing
-- 📈 Mastering R: tidyverse, dplyr, Rshiny, caret, leafletjs
+- 📈 Good in R, Python and Javascript
 - 🌱 I’m currently learning ...
 Deep learning, Web GIS
 - 🌍 I’m looking to collaborate on GIS and remotes sensing projects
 - 📫 How to reach me kisalchan97@gmail.com